gbmhunter/blog/content/pages/pcb-design/prototyping/_index.md

 Try and use development kits wherever possible.

-{{< figure src="/images/2011/12/first-electric-skateboard-prototype-circuit.jpg" width="504px" caption="The first prototype circuit for the electric skateboard." caption-position="bottom" >}}
+{{< figure src="/images/2011/12/first-electric-skateboard-prototype-circuit.jpg" width="504px" caption="The first prototype circuit for the electric skateboard."  >}}

 # Grid Generators